kodedphp/container/README.md

 ## Example

-Let's look at a simple blog application that has
+Let's look at a blog application that has
 - interfaces for the database repositories and corresponding implementations
 - a shared PDO instance
 - a service class for the blog content fetching